 Yes.
-Existing plants or shrubs may be used as part of the sixty percent (60%) conversion factor need to be shown on your design drawing and identified as existing.
+Existing plants or shrubs may be used as part of the sixty percent (60%) conversion factor that need to be shown on your design drawing and identified as existing.

 Why does the District require plants?

-This program encourages the use of water efficient landscaping, and the District promotes attractive landscaping in order to encourage others to participate in the program.
+This program encourages the use of water-efficient landscaping, and the District promotes attractive landscaping in order to encourage others to participate in the program.
 Trees, shrubs and groundcovers provide shade, absorb carbon dioxide, supply oxygen, reduce soil erosion, give wildlife a home, decrease energy use, reduce stormwater runoff, and save water.

 Do plants have to cover sixty percent (60%) of the conversion area when you come and inspect my landscape?

 An applicant may choose plants of any size.
 Planting smaller plants (1 gallon) are less expensive and have a tendency to adapt better to their new environment.
 The District uses the full mature value of the plant type to determine plant coverage.
 The District has a plant coverage worksheet that you must submit with your landscape design.

 I don’t like the desert look.
 What are my options?

 Water-efficient landscaping can consist of much more than rocks and cactus.
 There are hundreds of plants that use very little, if any, water.
 With proper design and plant selection, an applicant can accomplish almost any desired look and still save water.

 Do I have to use a weed barrier?